-Basset Hounds are currently ranked as number 40 on the AKC’s popularity list.
-They might not look it, but they can get up to speeds of 10 mph.
+Basset Hounds might not look it, but they can run up to speeds of 10 mph.
 Even this speed can be surprising with their little legs.

 To maintain all that speed and stature, a Basset Hound needs the right nutrition.
 These dogs struggle quite a bit with obesity, and over-feeding them or under-exercising them is detrimental to their overall health.

-Since they are such a low-key pup, they might need extra motivation to get off the couch.
+Since they are such low-key pups, they might need extra motivation to get off the couch.
 It is easier to control your dog’s diet, though.
-Check out our list of the top 11 dog foods for Basset Hounds.
+Check out our list and reviews of the best dog foods for Basset Hounds.
 Also, learn more about their nutritional needs in the buyer’s guide.

 The 11 Best Dog Foods for Basset Hounds

-If you’re looking for the best possible food for your dog, there’s no reason to look any further than Ollie.
+If you’re looking for the best possible food for your Basset Hound, there’s no reason to look any further than Ollie.
 It only uses the highest quality dog food in its recipes, and the meals are pre-portioned specifically for your dog.
 Using premium ingredients, Ollie gently cooks and flash-freezes its quality recipes, then ships them straight to your door with fun perks like a travel food bowl.

 It’s more expensive compared to traditional kibble, but the health benefits for your dog more than make up for it.
 Ollie also takes any potential allergies into consideration when coming up with your dog’s meal plan, which is a huge perk for many pet owners.

 If you are trying to keep the cost down, Ollie also offers a baked or mixed meal plan so you can still feed your dog the best of the best.
-You can get a significant discount on your first order, so try it out and see why it’s the best dog food for basset hounds.
+You can get a significant discount on your first order, so try it out and see why it’s the best overall dog food for Basset Hounds.

-2. Blue Buffalo Life Protection Formula Dry Dog Food — Best Value
+2. Blue Buffalo Life Protection Formula Dry Dog Food — Budget Buy

 Blue Buffalo is well-known for being a leading health brand.
 The formula for this dog food starts with real meat sources, along with whole grains and fresh garden vegetables and fruits.
 The first ingredients are deboned chicken, chicken meal, and brown rice.